cms-sw/cmssw/Configuration/Geometry/README.md

 * M9: same as M8 with GE0 replacing ME0
 * M10: same as M9 but with a realistic support structure for GE0, Shield structure modified in muonYoke
 * M11: same as M10 but with a corrected eta partition sizes for GE21
+* M12: same as M11 but removing overlaps in yoke, MB3, GE0 + adding DT shield

 Fast Timing system:
 * I10: Fast Timing detector (LYSO barrel (bars along phi flat), silicon endcap), w/ passive materials, ETL in position defined in O4, material adjustments